alpianon/fossology_installation_script/README.md

-# fossology_installation_script
+# Fossology installation script
-Simple script to install Fossology from sources
+Simple script to install Fossology (and phppgadmin) from sources in Debian 9 (Stretch)